What is a DO vs MD?

 Picking your healthcare route is one of the most important decisions you'll ever make in your life.
 Your medical school route will shape you as a physician in various ways.
 This is why it's critical that you make your decision based on which path resonates with you most.

 Neither path is necessarily better than the other; institutions have effectively equalized allopathic and osteopathic schools.
-Your decision between the two, however, may come down to a few considerations.
+To help you come to a decision, here is a comparison of the pros and cons of a DO vs. MD:

 Decide Which Philosophy You Identify With